mislav/git-deploy/README.markdown

 2. the database has migrated;
 3. one or more files/submodules under "app", "config", "lib", "public", or "vendor" changed.

+It's worth remembering that "post-reset" is done asynchronously from your push operation.
+This is because migrating the database and updating submodules might take a long time and we don't want to wait for all that while we're doing a git push.
+But, this means that when the push is done, the server has not yet restarted.
+You might need to wait a few seconds or a minute, depending on what you pushed.

 In the future
 -------------